sarbagyastha/youtube_player_flutter/README.md

 * Support for both Android and iOS
 * Adapts to quality as per the bandwidth
 * Fast Forward and Rewind on horizontal drag
+* Fit Videos to wide screens with pinch gestures

 The plugin uses [webview_flutter](https://pub.dartlang.org/packages/webview_flutter) under-the-hood to play videos.